martinsmith1968/DNX.Helpers/README.md

 #### Returns

-true if the specified text is a #type; otherwise, false.
+true if the specified text is a DateTime; otherwise, false.

 #### Remarks